UEA-Cancer-Genetics-Lab/sepath_tool_UEA/README.md

 Introduction
 ------------

-SEPATH is a tool that contains pipelines benchmarked to obtain accurate taxonomic classifications from within host tissue sequences.
-SEPATH is designed to be malleable to the experienced user for adaptation to multiple cluster environments.
+SEPATH is a software designed to obtain accurate taxonomic classifications from within host tissue sequences.
 It is implemented in python 3 and relies on the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 SEPATH was produced specifically to provide researchers with the ability to conduct ultra high throughput metagenomic studies from raw data to classification and has been benchmarked on simulated human cancer whole genome sequence datasets.

 SEPATH provides users with the ability to: